 • all students enrolled in undergraduate degree courses, master’s degree courses, PhD, specialisation andvocational master courses at the University;

-Warning For Bachelor Degree and Single-Cycle Master’s Degree courses, students must be enrolled at least to the second year.
+Warning For Bachelor Degree and Single-Cycle Master’s Degree courses, students must have gained at least 18 credits.

 To access the Erasmus+ programme, students shall participate in a competitive announcement by consulting both the general announcement and the one for single courses (published online, usually between late January and early February), and pass a selection process that also envisages an interview.